-- Building chatbots to automatically engage qualify leads 24/7 on our website
+- Building chatbots to automatically engage and qualify leads 24/7 on our website.

-- CRM.
-Intercom’s power comes in tracking and monitoring customer data so we can better understand our audience and properly serve them with the right content and messages.
+- Tracking and monitoring customer data so we can better understand our audience and properly serve them with the right content and messages.

-Intercom has over 100 integrations with the likes of Google Analytics, Salesforce, Hubspot and many more so you can rest easy that everything will play nicely together.
+Intercom has over 275 integrations with the likes of Google Analytics, Salesforce, HubSpot and many more so you can rest easy that everything will play nicely together.

 Alternatives: None 😉

 For many companies, over 90% of their web traffic is anonymous.
 At Intercom, we use Clearbit Reveal to help de-anonymize website traffic.

 When a prospect visits the Intercom website, Clearbit uses their IP address to detect their company, its industry, its location, what technology the company already uses, and more.
 This means you can customize your communication to each individual and avoid those spray-and-pray tactics from years gone by.

 To give you one example: let’s say your sweet spot is B2B SaaS companies.
 By using Clearbit Reveal in tandem with a messaging tool like Intercom, you can have a personalized message that shows up when someone from a B2B SaaS company hits your website (and conversely doesn’t appear for a B2C company who you believe aren’t a great fit).

 Marketo is one of the most poweful marketing technology tools on the market.
 There’s a very good reason it was named the second most popular product in B2B stacks in 2021 (just behind Google Analytics, in case you were wondering).